 “‘Sorry I shouldn’t have done that, it was fucking bullshit…’ blah blah blah.
 Seemed very genuine.

 “What happens?
-A couple years goes by.
+A couple of years go by.
 Meanwhile, also, Steve Austin wins the 96′ King of the Ring.
-So THANK YOU, because, the curtain call, if nothing else, gave us one of the biggest stars in the, well the biggest star in the history of the business.
+So THANK YOU, because the curtain call, if nothing else, gave us one of the biggest stars in the, well the biggest star in the history of the business.

-“But then a couple years go by and now Russo’s work shoot shit’s in full mode and there they play some fan’s camcorder on Raw of the curtain call and Helmsley said, ‘I apologize but I knew we were revolutionizing the business.’
+“But then a couple of years go by, and now Russo’s work shoot shit’s in full mode, and there they play some fan’s camcorder on Raw of the curtain call and Helmsley said, ‘I apologize, but I knew we were revolutionizing the business.’

 If you enjoyed this piece, be sure not to miss the following articles on our site: